koreo-dev/theyamlengineer.com/posts/stop-treating-yaml-like-a-string.md

 #### String-interpolated templates

-String-interpolation-based templating, like Helm, has its roots in the rudimentary templating approaches of early web technologies such as CGI, PHP, and ASP.NET.
+String-interpolation-based templating like Helm has its roots in the rudimentary templating approaches of early web technologies such as CGI, PHP, and ASP.NET.
 This pattern persists in many popular templating solutions (like Jinja and Go templates) because HTML's complex structure makes it notoriously